Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Discussion and Future Prospects

 \subsection{Future Prospects in Emotion Understanding}

 Despite significant advances in emotion recognition, the field continues to encounter persistent challenges that hinder practical deployment and broad generalization of affective computing systems.
-Current solutions often depend on limited or biased datasets, and models may struggle to interpret emotions that are complex, overlapping, or deeply shaped by cultural nuances.
+Current solutions often depend on limited or biased datasets\cite{thakur2026emotion}, and models may struggle to interpret emotions that are complex, overlapping, or deeply shaped by cultural nuances.
 Although recent progress in advanced multimodal fusion strategies has led to improved performance, the optimal integration of diverse modalities, particularly in noisy, real-world environments, remains an open problem \cite{Nandini2025}.
 Additional barriers, such as model interpretability, the lack of unified evaluation metrics, and limited cross-domain generalizability, require sustained research attention.
 As highlighted by \cite{DILUZIO2025107177}, deep learning models, while highly accurate, frequently operate as “black boxes,” making it difficult to justify or explain their predictions in sensitive applications.
 This fundamental limitation underscores the need for new interpretability frameworks in emotion recognition \cite{DILUZIO2025107177}.
-Similarly, \cite{Alharbi2024} demonstrated that employing explainable feature selection methods in virtual reality environments not only increases user trust but also facilitates clinical adoption, though effectively communicating technical insights to end-users remains challenging.
+To address the lack of explainability in existing multimodal aspect-based sentiment analysis methods, \cite{wang2026explainable} reformulates this as a generative task using multimodal large language models, enabling joint aspect-level sentiment prediction and natural language explanation generation.
+The proposed framework incorporates dependency-syntax-guided sentiment cues to enhance aspect-oriented reasoning and improve the faithfulness of generated explanations. \cite{Alharbi2024} demonstrated that employing explainable feature selection methods in virtual reality environments not only increases user trust but also facilitates clinical adoption, though effectively communicating technical insights to end-users remains challenging.
 With the emergence of LLMs and foundation models, the landscape of affective computing is rapidly evolving, offering new opportunities such as zero-shot and few-shot emotion recognition.
 Nonetheless, these models introduce critical risks, including hallucinated or spurious emotional attributions, difficulties in context understanding, and high annotation costs \cite{Wognum2024}.
 Future research should prioritize the creation of large-scale, diverse, and high-quality datasets that capture real-world variability across individuals and cultures.
 Further efforts are needed to develop robust and explainable emotion recognition models, along with standardized evaluation metrics tailored to the complexities of multimodal affective computing.
 Finally, realizing the full potential of LLMs and foundation models in this domain will require systematic solutions for mitigating hallucinations, improving context awareness, and reducing labeling costs—ensuring that advances in hybrid affective systems translate to trustworthy and generalizable real-world applications.